investindex/Psychology/README.md

 * You need to liquidate your investments to spend the money in the near future.

 This should be clear: sometimes you need to raise cash by selling your investments.
-It can be as simple as selling shares of a money market fund to pay your mortgage or rent in a few days.
+It can be as simple as selling shares of a money market fund to pay your mortgage or rent in a week.

 * You need to adjust the level of risk in accordance with the intended purpose of the asset.

 This is related to your risk tolerance and intended time horizon for a portion of your assets.
-If you have money earmarked for a down payment on a future home, you wouldn't want it fully invested in risky assets while you're touring houses.
+If you have money earmarked for a down payment on a future home, you wouldn't want it held in risky assets while you're touring houses.
 Risk should be reduced as you approach the target date.
+There are varying types of target dates: buying a home entails dispensing a lump sum for a down payment, whereas reaching retirement age means you'll spend only a small fraction of your savings in the first year.
+De-risking should be moderate as you approach retirement, since you probably plan to keep investing some portion of that money for decades.

 * You decide that your investment choices were unwise in the first place.